VikenHadavani/summerintership2024_D23IT168/README.md

 ➠ Upload my Resume
 - Uploaded my resume to the S3 bucket.
 This step is crucial for linking the resume to the knowledge base in Bedrock.

+### Day 2: Creating and Linking Knowledge Base in Bedrock

+➠ Create Knowledge Base in BedRock
+- Created a knowledge base in AWS Bedrock.
+Bedrock is used for building intelligent applications with comprehensive knowledge management and natural language understanding capabilities.

+➠ Link S3 Bucket Object (Resume) with this Knowledge Base
+- Linked the uploaded resume from the S3 bucket to the knowledge base.
+This allows Bedrock to use the resume as a data source for generating responses.